CF, BSc Agr (Hons), MEc, FAICD

 Mr Trebeck is immediate past President of the ACT Divisional Council of the Australian Institute of Company Directors and Chair of Australia’s Oyster Coast Pty Ltd, Delos Delta Pty Ltd and AOC (Oyster Investments Ltd).
 He is also Alternate Director of the Ginninderry Joint Venture Board.

 Mr Trebeck is a former Commissioner of the National Water Commission (2005-08), a former non-executive director of several ASX companies and former adviser to the local subsidiary of the world’s largest shipping company, AP Møller Maersk.
-He was a member of the finance and audit committee of Brumbies Rugby for 5 years, and was a board member and Chairman of the fundraising foundation of Canberra Grammar School for nearly a decade.
 In 1983, he co-founded (and was later CEO of) ACIL Consulting (now ACIL Allen), from which he retired in 2004.
 He has also held senior positions with the National Farmers Federation and its predecessors (1972-83).

 Mr Trebeck was awarded a Churchill Fellowship in 1974 and a Centenary of Federation Medal in 2001.

 Mr Bradley is a Non-Executive Director of The Star Entertainment Group, Pinnacle Investment Management Group Limited and the Pinnacle Charitable Foundation.
 Mr Bradley is also the Chairman of Queensland Treasury Corporation and related companies, having served for 14 years as Under Treasurer and Under Secretary of the Queensland Treasury Department.
 He has extensive experience in public sector finance in both the Queensland and South Australian Treasury Departments and as a director of public corporations.